American Head Charge: Trepanation (1999–2000)

-The War of Art (2000-2002)
+The War of Art (2000–2002)

-After the local success of Trepanation and the band's signing to American Recordings in 2000, the band moved to Los Angeles to begin work on their first major label album with producer Rick Rubin at the helm, living and recording at the infamous Rubin-owned Houdini Mansion.
+After the local success of Trepanation and their signing to American Recordings in 2000, the band moved to Los Angeles to begin work on their first major-label album with producer Rick Rubin at the helm, living and recording at his Houdini Mansion.
 The War of Art, released August 28, 2001, sold over 12,000 copies in the United States in its first week and went on to sell over 250,000.
 However, like many "heavy" bands at the time, sales of the album suffered immediately after the 9/11 attacks.

-American Head Charge, commencing a live schedule in support of their major label debut, began their professional touring experience on Ozzy Osbourne's 2001 Ozzfest, playing 3rd on the "Second Stage" for the entire tour.
-They then got a slot on the "Pledge of Allegiance" festival tour, headlined by Slipknot, No One, Mudvayne, Rammstein and System of a Down.
-Guitarist Dave Rogers marked their concluding show of this tour in New Jersey by wholly playing the concert performance naked; this led to his subsequent arrest after the performance.
-In December 2001, the band co-supported Slayer alongside Ohio groove metal band Chimaira for the first two months of the American "God Hates Us All" tour.
-Following shows were headlined by Kittie, hardcore punk band Biohazard, and Texan stoner rockers Speedealer, preceding a four-month Scandinavian/European/UK/Japanese tour headlined by Slipknot.
-Other bands they have toured with include Coal Chamber, Ministry, Gravity Kills, Hatebreed, Static-X, Mudvayne and Otep.
+American Head Charge, commencing a live schedule in support of the album, began their professional touring experience on Ozzy Osbourne's 2001 Ozzfest, playing third on the "Second Stage" for the entire tour.
+They then got a slot on the Pledge of Allegiance festival tour, headlined by Slipknot, No One, Mudvayne, Rammstein, and System of a Down.
+Guitarist Dave Rogers marked their concluding show of this tour in New Jersey by playing the entire concert naked; this led to his subsequent arrest.
+In December 2001, the band co-supported Slayer alongside Ohio groove metal band Chimaira for the first two months of the American God Hates Us All tour.
+Subsequent shows were headlined by Kittie, hardcore punk band Biohazard, and Texan stoner rockers Speedealer, preceding a four-month Scandinavian/European/UK/Japanese tour headlined by Slipknot.

-Guitarist Wayne Kile departed from the industrial outfit in early April 2002, paving the way for former Black Flood Diesel guitarist Bryan Ottoson.
-Just 24 hours after getting the offer to join the band, Ottoson flew to Los Angeles and marked his inclusion to the band participating in the filming of the music video "Just So You Know".
+Guitarist Wayne Kile departed the band in early April 2002, paving the way for former Black Flood Diesel guitarist Bryan Ottoson.
+Just 24 hours after getting the offer to join, Ottoson flew to Los Angeles and took part in the filming of the music video for "Just So You Know".